A former paratrooper, prosecutor and a member of the State Legislature, Bryan has tried hundreds of cases to verdict.

-Bryan Lentz attended Valley Forge Military College, Class of 1984 and Georgetown University Class of 1986.
-His practice areas include: Employment/Wrongful Discharge litigation, False Claims/ Whistleblower actions, complex commercial business litigation, Partnership Disputes, Law Firm Breakups, Intellectual Property Disputes, Restrictive Covenants, Trade Secret Claims, Internet Litigation, Trademark and Copyright Infringement Claims, White Collar Criminal Defense, Professional Negligence Claims and Medical Malpractice.
+Bryan’s practice areas include: Employment/Wrongful Discharge litigation, False Claims/ Whistleblower actions, complex commercial business litigation, Partnership Disputes, Intellectual Property Disputes, Restrictive Covenants, Trade Secret Claims, Trademark and Copyright Infringement Claims, Defamation and Medical Malpractice.

 Clients recognize Bryan as a fierce advocate who pursues the truth on their behalf.